-You've all probably seen ads on television showing women rushing to the bathroom because of a severe or sudden urge to urinate.
-That's overactive bladder (OAB).
-You've also seen ads of men rushing to the bathroom at football games.
-Those ads say it's a prostate or "growing problem" - the prostate is getting too big or causing a blockage resulting in the bladder becoming overactive.
-Whether you are a man or a woman, if you have to rush to get to the bathroom to urinate, you might have overactive bladder.
-Most of the time, there are other symptoms that accompany OAB - including frequency of urination, loss of urine control on the way to the bathroom, or waking from sleep to urinate.
-Sometimes OAB presents with other related symptoms such as difficulty starting urination, having to push or strain, and having a weak stream.
+Some of the symptoms that accompany OAB include frequency of urination, loss of urine control on the way to the bathroom, or waking from sleep to urinate.
+In men, OAB can sometimes present with other related symptoms such as difficulty starting urination, having to push or strain, and having a weak stream.
 Occasionally it can get so bad that you cannot urinate at all and a tube (catheter) needs to be inserted temporarily into the bladder to let the urine out.

 The causes of overactive bladder are different in men and women.
 In men, about two-thirds of the time, a blockage to the flow of urine by the prostate is the culprit, but there are other causes as well.
 These include weakness of the muscles of the bladder, infection of the bladder or prostate (prostatitis), bladder stones, and even bladder cancer.
 Neurologic conditions such as Parkinson’s disease, nerve damage from a stroke, multiple sclerosis, and diabetes can also cause symptoms of OAB.

-The urologist will likely recommend more tests to determine the cause of your symptoms.
-He/she may want you to complete a diary for 24 hours in which you record the time and amount of each urination, perform an uroflow test (urinating into a special toilet in the bathroom that measures how fast the urine comes out) and check for residual urine with an ultrasound.
+The urologist will likely recommend even more tests (sorry!) to determine the cause of your symptoms.
+He/she may want you to complete a diary for 24 hours in which you record the time and amount of each urination (download a free one here), perform an uroflow test (urinating into a special toilet in the bathroom that measures how fast the urine comes out) and check for residual urine with an ultrasound.

 On the basis of these tests, he can determine whether there might be a blockage by the prostate.
 If there is, he will likely prescribe an alpha-blocker, if you are not already taking one, or possibly add another type of medication called a 5 alpha reductase inhibitor, if the prostate is enlarged.
-If there are no signs of a blockage he/she may recommend a behavior modification approach or prescribe an anticholinergic medication that relaxes the muscles in the walls of the bladder and diminishes the strong urge to urinate.
+If there are no signs of a blockage he/she may recommend a behavior modification approach (which may include changes to your diet, losing weight, stopping smoking or even kegels) or prescribe an anticholinergic medication that relaxes the muscles in the walls of the bladder and reduces the strong urge to urinate.